ParCoreLab/Snoopie/README.md

-With data movement becoming one of the most expensive bottlenecks in computing, the need for profiling tools to analyze communication becomes crucial for effectively scal- ing multi-GPU applications.
-While existing profiling tools including first-party software by GPU vendors are robust and excel at capturing compute operations within a sin- gle GPU, support for monitoring GPU-GPU data transfers and calls issued by communication libraries is currently inadequate.
-To fill these gaps, we introduce Snoopie, an instrumentation-based multi-GPU communication profiling tool built on NVBit, capable of tracking peer-to-peer trans- fers and GPU-centric communication library calls.
-To in- crease programmer productivity, Snoopie can attribute data movement to the source code line and the data objects in- volved.
+With data movement becoming one of the most expensive bottlenecks in computing, the need for profiling tools to analyze communication becomes crucial for effectively scaling multi-GPU applications.
+While existing profiling tools including first-party software by GPU vendors are robust and excel at capturing compute operations within a single GPU, support for monitoring GPU-GPU data transfers and calls issued by communication libraries is currently inadequate.
+To fill these gaps, we introduce Snoopie, an instrumentation-based multi-GPU communication profiling tool built on NVBit, capable of tracking peer-to-peer transfers and GPU-centric communication library calls.
+To increase programmer productivity, Snoopie can attribute data movement to the source code line and the data objects involved.
 It comes with multiple visualization modes at varying granularities, from a coarse view of the data movement in the system as a whole to specific instructions and addresses.
-Our case studies demonstrate Snoopie’s effectiveness in moni- toring data movement, locating performance bugs in applica- tions, and understanding concrete data transfers abstracted beneath communication libraries
+Our case studies demonstrate Snoopie’s effectiveness in monitoring data movement, locating performance bugs in applica- tions, and understanding concrete data transfers abstracted beneath communication libraries